hsiaofongw/go-controllers/README.md

 ## Overview

 This is a Kubernetes-based WireGuard controller (operator).
-Its job is to ensure that the state of WireGuard interfaces in nodes is (most of the time) consistent with the desired state that you define.
+Its job is to ensure that the state of WireGuard interfaces in nodes is consistent with the desired state that you define.

-You define the desired state (i.e., your intention about how the system should be) by creating a `WireGuardNetworkPlan` resource object (see [./example/wgp/wgp1.yaml](./example/wgp/wgp1.yaml)) and posting it to the API server.
-The controllers will carry out your intention and converge the node's actual state to the desired state, all in a declarative manner.
+You define the desired state by creating a `WireGuardNetworkPlan` resource object (see [./example/wgp/wgp1.yaml](./example/wgp/wgp1.yaml)) and posting it to the API server.
+The controllers will carry out your intention and converge the node's actual state toward the desired state, all in a declarative manner.

 Alternatively, you can manually create a few `WireGuardInterface` resource objects (see [./example/wgi/lax1-wg1.yaml](./example/wgi/lax1-wg1.yaml)) and post them to the API server.
 Doing so gives you more granular control than the `WireGuardNetworkPlan` approach.